-To quantify the endowment's importance, we simulate pay-go in the closed economy but without the endowment.30 Table 3 shows the long-run EAU impact from implementing pay-go in the no-endowment economy for different calibration targets.
+To quantify the endowment's importance, we simulate pay go in the closed economy but without the endowment.26 Table 3 shows the long-run EAU impact from implementing pay go in the no-endowment economy for different calibration targets.
 Cell-specific results for the economy with the endowment are in brackets.
-The long-run EAU impact is positive in only one case - with a negative risky return.31 Otherwise, there are welfare losses that are often significant.
+The long-run EAU impact is positive in only one case - with a negative risky return.27 Otherwise, there are welfare losses that are often significant.
 Compared to the model with the endowment, the long-run EAU impact is roughly two percentage points worse for most calibrations.

-To illustrate the very different message that the economy without the fixed endowment sends, figure 6 plots the long-run EAU impact as a function of the calibration target for the risk-free rate.
+To illustrate the very different message that the economy without the fixed endowment sends, figure 6 plots the long-run EAU impact as a function of the calibration target for the riskfree rate.
 It does so in three ways.
 We first reconsider the economy with the fixed endowment and lower risk-free rates (going from right to left), while keeping the risk premium calibration target fixed.
 This curve, despite being mostly in negative territory, indicates that transfers are more desirable the lower the risk-free rate.
-This message changes however, when, instead of the risk premium, the risky rate is held fixed (which is achieved by increasing the risk-premium via an increase in the risk-aversion parameter).
+This message changes however, when, instead of the risk premium, the risky rate is held fixed (which is achieved by increasing the risk premium via an increase in the risk-aversion parameter).
 In this case the curve becomes substantially flatter and does not reach positive territory even for a risk-free rate of minus three percent.
-Finally, we move to the economy without a fixed endowment.
-Now reducing the risk-free rate no longer improves long-run EAU whatsoever.
-In short, a low risk-free rate does not, per se, represent a general invitation to run deficits.32

-30In so doing, we truncate the TFP-shock to avoid potential transfer-scheme collapse.
+26In so doing, we truncate the TFP-shock to avoid potential transfer-scheme collapse.
 Truncating at nine standard deviations suffices for this purpose.
 Second, we adjust capital's share in the production function to ensure that the new model's capital share matches Blanchard's effective capital share.
 This adjustment doesn't materially affect our results.

-31While table 3 shows that welfare gains are hard to obtain when the risky return is positive, it is not impossible: with a RFR of -3.5% and a RP of 3.6% (i.e. risky return of 0.1%) EAU improves by 1.0%.
+27While table 3 shows that welfare gains are hard to obtain when the risky return is positive, it is not impossible: with a RFR of -3.5% and a RP of 3.6% (i.e. risky return of 0.1%) EAU improves by 1.0%.